 Play Protect is enabled by default.
 However, users can disable it which is not recommended.
-If you don’t want automatic scanning the apps or want to disable it for a period, Users can do so by going through settings.
+If you don’t want automatic scanning, want to disable it for a period, Users can do so by going through settings.
 Go to Settings -> Google -> Security -> Google Play ->Protect Scan device for security threats ->Turn off the Toggle.

 Finally, Google started to take Android security more seriously than ever.
 So, for many professional users, this is a welcome move in right direction.
 Also, this move from Google will help to take down the malicious apps on the Play Store.
 So, what do you think of this Google’s effort to stop Android malware?
 Do feel free to comment your opinions on Google Play Protect.

 Google Play is an essential function for users who keep downloading apps from the internet.
 It is also vital to users who download files from the internet.
 We would recommend you to keep Google Play Enabled as there are no disadvantages of keeping it enabled.
 If you do decide to disable Google Play Protect, make sure you download trusted apps or download files from trusted websites.